geeksforsocialchange/imok/docs/installation.md

 # Setting up an imok server

-These instructions focus on Digital Ocean but should work for any VPS service.
-This guide currently assumes you are developing imok locally.
+This guide currently assumes you are developing imok locally and are able to push to it from a local git clone of the repository.

-We use the open source Heroku clone [Dokku](http://dokku.viewdocs.io/dokku/) and a Postgresql database.
+We use the open source Heroku clone [Dokku](http://dokku.viewdocs.io/dokku/) and a PostgreSQL database.

 ## Getting started